cbron/catapult-rails/README.md

     $ bundle

-Finally, add this to any of your initliazation files
+Finally, add this to one of your initliazation files

     Catapult.username = "c@apult.com"
     Catapult.password = "MyShinyPassword"